Jenifershalika/Data-Analyst-Internship-tasks/README.md

 cleaned_dataset.csv – Cleaned dataset after outlier removal

 eda_findings.txt – Summary of insights

+## Task 11: A/B Testing – Hypothesis Testing in Python
+📌 Objective

+The objective of this task is to perform A/B testing on a marketing dataset to evaluate whether showing ads leads to a higher conversion rate compared to the control group.
+Statistical hypothesis testing is used to make a data-driven business decision.

+🛠 Tools & Technologies Used

+Python

+Jupyter Notebook

+Libraries:

+pandas

+numpy

+scipy

+Excel (for viewing CSV output)

+📂 Dataset Description

+The dataset contains user-level information from a marketing experiment.

+Key columns used:

+test group → Identifies Control and Test groups

+converted → Boolean value indicating conversion (True/False)

+Other columns were not used for this analysis.

+🧪 Methodology

+Loaded the dataset using pandas

+Identified control and test groups

+Defined hypotheses:

+H0: No difference in conversion rates between groups

+H1: There is a difference in conversion rates

+Set significance level α = 0.05

+Performed Independent Two-Sample t-test

+Compared p-value with significance level

+Calculated conversion rates for both groups

+Summarized results and derived business insights

+📈 Results Summary
+Group	Users Count	Conversion Rate
+Control	23,524	~1.78%
+Test	564,577	~2.55%

+The Test group shows a higher conversion rate compared to the Control group.

+📁 Deliverables

+task11_abtest.ipynb → Complete A/B testing analysis

+ab_test_summary.csv → Summary of group performance

+final_recommendation.txt → Business recommendation

+README.md → Project documentation

+✅ Final Outcome

+This task demonstrates the ability to:

+Apply hypothesis testing in real-world scenarios

+Interpret statistical results

+Translate data insights into business decisions

+📌 Conclusion

+Based on the A/B testing analysis, the Test group performs better in terms of conversion rate.
+Statistical significance was evaluated using hypothesis testing to support decision-making.

 👩‍💻 Author
 Jenifer Shalika S
 Data Analytics Intern